Calculating taxable gains on share trading in New Zealand

 They purchase a property with the intention to sell it (this rule was introduced in 2016)

-They purchase shares or other investments with the intention to sell it at a profit (rather than hold the shares and earn income from holding them)
+They purchase shares or other investments with the intention to sell for a profit (rather than hold the shares and earn income from holding them).

-In these situations, the individual may be classified to be a “Trader” (as opposed to a regular investor) by the IRD.
+In these situations, the individual may be classified as a "trader" (as opposed to a regular investor) by the IRD.

-Unfortunately New Zealand’s IRD provides very little information to investors on when the latter is ruled to apply.
+As mentioned above, investors who are classified as "traders" may need to pay a tax on their gains from shares.
+Unfortunately New Zealand’s IRD provides little information to investors on when this is ruled to apply.

 The investor is in the business of dealing in shares, or

 The shares were acquired with the dominant purpose of resale at a profit, or